OWASP/owasp-mastg/Document/0x04a-Android.md

     ...
 </receiver>
 ```
-*Content Providers* are a little bit different it that they allow separate permissions for read, write or access the Content Provider using a content URI.
+*Content Providers* are a little bit different.
+They allow separate permissions for read, write or access the Content Provider using a content URI.
 - `android:writePermission`, `android:readPermission`: The developer can set separate permissions to read or write.
 - `android:permission`: General permission that will control read and write to the Content Provider.
 - `android:grantUriPermissions`: True if the Content Provider can be accessed using a content URI, temporarily overcoming the restriction of other permissions and False, if not.